-- Bring different samples of containers and food, and review the different options with the youth.

-- · Review feeding grain and the frequency options.

-- Review available pygmy goat feed.

-- Remind youth that pygmy goats will not drink cold water.
-In the colder months, the goat water must be heated to maintain a lukewarm temperature.

-- Review acceptable or dangerous plants around the house/property that pygmy goats may consume.
+- Bring different samples of containers and food, and review the different options with the youth. - Review feeding grain and the frequency options. - Review available goat feed as well as pasturing. - Remind youth that goats will not drink cold water.
+In the colder months, the goat water must be heated to maintain a lukewarm temperature. - Review acceptable or dangerous plants around the house/property that goats may consume.
+Dangerous Plants: - · Plants with bulbs should be avoided - Oak Trees - Tomatoes

-Dangerous Plants:

-- · Plants with bulbs should be avoided

-- Oak Trees

-- Tomatoes